kayp/PMachineLearning/Project_PML1.md

 __Model Performance__

 The model generated was used to predict "classe" values of the testing set.
 A 3-D plot of the predicted values versus actual values has been plotted below.
 As is evident, there are less than 20 mismatches (incorrect predictions) in over 4000 rows of predictions.
+The mismatches are represented by hollow circles in the figure below.

 ![plot of chunk unnamed-chunk-6](figure/unnamed-chunk-6.png)